Uncovering the Urban Heat Island Effect and How to Cool Our Cities

 Additionally, elevated temperatures can worsen air quality.
 Hotter air can hold more pollutants, leading to higher levels of smog and other harmful emissions.
 This, in turn, affects public health, contributing to respiratory issues and other heat-related illnesses.

-• Singapore’s Green Roofs: Singapore has implemented green roofs and vertical gardens across the city to lower temperatures and improve air quality.
+Singapore has implemented green roofs and vertical gardens across the city to lower temperatures and improve air quality.
 The city’s efforts have led to noticeable reductions in heat and enhancements in urban liveability.

-N’arc incorporates strategies to combat the UHI effect in our projects.
+We, at N’arc, focus on incorporating strategies to combat the UHI effect in our projects.
 We design buildings with cool roofs, green spaces, and other sustainable features to create cooler, more comfortable urban environments.
 Our expertise ensures that your projects not only meet aesthetic and functional requirements but also contribute to a healthier city climate.

 Share this article